Our use of cookies

 Priority description

-Herefordshire has many important freshwater habitats such as Pearl lake, Bodenham Lake, Titley Pool, and the Rivers Wye and Clun, which are both Special Areas of Conservation.
-Ice age ponds are also a significant feature of the county’s landscape, formed by glacial activity, The largest of these is Pearl Lake in Shobdon.
+Herefordshire has many important freshwater habitats such as Pearl Lake, Bodenham Lake, Titley Pool, and the Rivers Wye and Clun, which are both Special Areas of Conservation.
+Ice Age ponds are also a significant feature of the county’s landscape, formed by glacial activity; The largest of these is Pearl Lake in Shobdon.
 They offer a range of freshwater habitats and support many of Herefordshire’s rarest species.
 Herefordshire is at risk of flooding with 8% of the county classed within an active floodplain.
-All rivers, water and wetland habitats are under threat, in particular from pollution from agricultural runoff and sewage discharges, resulting in several catchments failing key targets on ecological condition and chemical thresholds.
-Climate change has also resulted in low flows and high temperatures threatening river health, in particular the River Wye, due to its size.
+All rivers and wetland habitats are under threat, in particular from pollution from agricultural runoff and sewage discharges, resulting in several catchments failing key targets on ecological condition and chemical thresholds.
+Habitat measures around headwater streams can play a particular role in reducing pollution, flooding and other impacts on the wider catchment.
+Climate change has also resulted in extremes of high and low flows and high temperatures threatening river health, particularly the River Wye, due to its size.
 Herefordshire’s freshwater habitats provide vital homes for a variety of wildlife and also provide important benefits to society, for example through flood alleviation and recreational benefits.